 In 1994, she began studying and performing Improvisation and Contact, primarily with Patrick Scully, Chris Aiken, and Hijack, aiming to draw upon a larger movement palette to extend the definitions, aesthetics, and relevance of ballet and ballerina.
 She received a McKnight Artist Fellowship for Dancers (2001).

 Rousse's work as a choreographer has been supported by diverse venues and organizations: the Southern Theater, Walker Art Center, VocalEssence, Marshall Field's, Harvard's American Repertory Theatre, the Cartoon Channel, Nickelodeon, Omaha Ballet, James Sewell Ballet, 3-Legged Race, the Jerome Foundation, the National Endowment for the Arts, and the McKnight Foundation.
 She co-created the aerial/dance/theater pieces Floor Show (2003) with Homer Avila and Awedville (2004) with James Sewell. trickpony (2002), her collaboration with Chelsea Bacon, headed the 2002 list of top ten dance events in Minneapolis/St. Paul.

-Recent grants include funding from the Minnesota State Arts Board to develop an independent artistic profile and a Jerome Travel/Study grant to Berlin and Frankfurt, Germany where Rousse will engage in an aesthetic dialogue about the state of ballet and her place in it.
+Recent grants and awards include the 2014 McKnight Fellowship for Dancers; the 2013 Sage Award for Outstanding Performer; funding from the Minnesota State Arts Board to develop an independent artistic profile; and a Jerome Travel/Study grant to Berlin and Frankfurt, Germany where Rousse engaged in an aesthetic dialogue with Forsythe Dance Company luminaries Noah Gelber and Dana Caspersen about the state of ballet and her place in it.